-

 “Your day manager finally got you to admit the truth.
 I knew it was you the whole time, but I had no evidence since the cameras short circuited and the work orders have been backed up.”

 “But nothing!
-I may be a dingus, a fool, and not always on time for each shift, but I don’t eat other people’s food!”
+I may be a dingus and not always on time for each shift, but I don’t eat other people’s food!”
 Tim exclaimed, pointing his thumb to chest.

 “You set all this up because I ate your cake.”
 Charles said as his mouth went dry.

 “Yes!
-And I will do it again if you ever do and this time I will have a real bomb!
+And I will do it again if you ever do it again and this time I will have a real bomb!

 “Sorry, Charles.
 I got paid well for this whole thing.”
-Rob said, returning his shelves to the rightful place.
+Rob said, returning his shelves to the rightful place and patting him on the back, “No hard feelings ok.”

 “I was just lucky I got to be used as an extra for something.
-No one gives me roles.” the mustache man explained, shook hands with Tim and left the store.
+No one gives me roles.” the mustache man explained, shook hands with Tim and left the store and pushed the shelf from the door.

 “I just like seeing people suffer.” the old lady said, flipping her head and exiting too.